rraj12345/Kulturehire_Data_Analyst_Internship/README.md

 - **Employment Stability (3 Years)**: The respondent's expectations for job stability over three years.
 - **Undefined Mission**: Clarity of the respondent's long-term career mission.
 - **Undefined Actions**: Degree of action-taking toward undefined career goals.
+- **Company Social Ratings** : Rating Given to company based on their social presence which is 1 to 10.
+- **Working Type** : Remote,Hybride,Office.
+- **Prefeered Employer** : Challenging,Rewarding, Appreciative.
+- **Learning Enviroment** : Self Learning,Expert Learning Program,Observing Other.
+- **Career Preferences** : Artificial Intelligence , Busniess Operation , Teaching , Product Manager etc.
+- **Prefeered Managment** : Guiding,Supportive,Clear,Demanding.
+- **Work Setup** : Work Alone , Work with 2-3 people,5-6 people etc.
+- **Work for a Company with Layoff** - Yes,No.
+- **Work with one Employer for continue 7 Year** - es,No,Maybe,Depends.
 - **Minimum expected Salary**: The lowest salary the respondent expects in a new job.
 - **Expected Monthly Salary After 5 Years**: Expected monthly salary after five years of work.
 - **Company with No Remote Policy**: Whether the respondent would work for a company without remote work options.